 - Rf is the risk-free rate (%)

 - E(Rm) is the expected return of the market (%)

 - βi is the beta of the security

 The beta of the security is another way of saying the risk measure of the security.
 This will depend on the security, but this averages around a value of 4.

 CAPM is a model that is a slight variation on the discounted cash flows model.
 In short, the only difference is that instead of using a margin of safety like in the discounted cash flows model, this uses a discounted rate dependent on beta.

 How to calculate expected return using CAPM

-The following example is a step by step guide to determining the expected return of a security use the CAPM.
+The following example is a step-by-step guide to determining the expected return of a security using the CAPM.

-- Now, we must determine the risk free rate of a return on capital.
-This is often consider things like savings accounts and security bonds.
-For this example we will assume a return of 3%.
+- Now, we must determine the risk-free rate of a return on capital.
+This is often considered things like savings accounts and security bonds.
+For this example, we will assume a return of 3%.